pantheon-systems/documentation/source/content/guides/drush/04-drupal-commandline.md

 ---
+title: Drupal Drush Command-Line Utility on Pantheon
-title: Create a Drupal Site From the Command Line Using Terminus and Drush
+subtitle: Create a Drupal Site From the Command Line Using Terminus and Drush
 description: Learn how to manage configuration between Pantheon environments using the command line.
 cms: "Drupal"
 categories: [get-started]
 tags: [terminus, site, cli]
+contributors: [stevector, whitneymeredith]
 type: guide
+showtoc: true
-permalink: docs/guides/drupal-commandline
+permalink: docs/guides/drush/drupal-commandline
-contributors: [stevector, whitneymeredith]
-date: 2/23/2022
+anchorid: drupal-commandline
 ---

 [Drush](https://github.com/drush-ops/drush) is a tool for working with Drupal from the command line.
 [Terminus](/terminus) allows you to use the command line to do everything you can do in Pantheon's browser-based dashboard.
 You can also run Drush commands directly from Terminus, making it a single solution for command line development on Pantheon.

-This guide walks you through using Drush and Terminus in the command line to create a new Drupal site and move configurations between Pantheon environments.
+This section walks you through using Drush and Terminus in the command line to create a new Drupal site and move configurations between Pantheon environments.

 ## Before You Begin